 The Early College Academy is open on a selective basis to all Virginia high school seniors, with a preference for Wise County and City of Norton students.
 The cost of tuition, fees, and books is covered by the College.

 Academy classes will be scheduled during morning hours in order to allow students to return to their high schools to take additional coursework and participate in extracurricular activities.
-Fall 2014 classes will be Physics 1010 with lab; Chemistry 1010 with lab; and American History 1070 with non-credit supplemental instruction to assist students with this writing intensive course.
+Fall 2017 classes will be: Chemistry 1010 with lab and American History 1070 with non-credit supplemental instruction to assist students with this writing intensive course.
 Academy students also may apply to take an additional course per semester at the College.

 Q & A